31 Almost Invisible Ways Stores Trick You Into Spending More

 They become your default

 According to Dan Ariely in Wired, most shoppers would rather buy from a site that has your address and credit card information on file than at one where you’d have to enter this information—even if it means paying more.
 Sites like Amazon understand this and save your credit card information after even a single purchase, making it that much easier to make the next one.
+A poll from creditcards.com found that 94 million Americans store their credit card information online.
 Next, check out the best-ever money tips from the world’s most successful people.